-- 1. Choose Project>Close Project.
-Prior to closing, if Optimal TraceTM Enterprise detects that you do have unsaved changes, it will prompt you to save before proceeding. - 2.
-Click either Yes to close.
+- > From the Menu bar, click on Project - Click on Close Project, and prior to closing, if Optimal TraceTM Enterprise detects that you do have unsaved changes, it will prompt you to save prior to proceeding - > Click on either the Yes, No, or Cancel button, to conclude the closure

-5.4 About Baselines
+6.4 Baselines

-Project baselines are archived snapshots of a project.
-Every Baseline is associated with the originating project.
+Project Baselines are full archived snapshots of a project.
+Every Baseline is associated with the project that it was initially created from.

 Baselines are typically created when you are at a meaningful point in the project lifecycle.
-Subsequent changes in the project can be reviewed and monitored by using baselines.
+Subsequent changes in the project can be reviewed and monitored by using Baselines.

-Examples of key milestones where project baselines might be created are:
+Examples of key milestones where Project Baselines might be created are:

-- After completing the first or subsequent iteration of requirements with a customer - Before and after a review session with technical stakeholders - Before and after a group review session with the QA Team - After entry into the build phase - After final project delivery - For maintenance of delivered systems where there is alteration of behavior
+- After signing off the first or subsequent iteration of Requirements with a customer - Before and after a review session with technical stakeholders - Before and after a group review session with the QA Team - After entry into the Build Phase - After final project delivery - For maintenance of delivered systems where there is alteration of behavior

-The baseline feature supports review sessions and allows focus on changes that have occurred since the last or any other baseline.
+The Baseline mechanism supports review sessions and allows people focus specifically on changes that have occurred since the last or any other baseline.

-When creating a baseline, specify a baseline name and description.
-This enables tracking of specific baseline events.
+When creating a baseline you specify a Baseline Name and description.
+This allows you track specific baseline events.

-Projects baselines can be created, can be compared, can be merged, can be deleted and can acquire permissions.
+Projects Baselines may be created, compared, merged, deleted and acquire permissions.

-If permissions are set, project baselines can be opened, edited, and manipulated in the same way as normal projects.
+Project Baselines act in exactly the same way as full Optimal Trace Projects in that they can be opened, edited (assuming permissions are set) and manipulated in the same way as normal projects.

-Note: All repository projects are baselined with a tag called Latest.
-This allows the current or latest project to be compared with any previous baseline.
+Note: 'LATEST' Baseline.
+All repository projects are implicitly baselined with a tag called LATEST.
+This means that the current or latest project can be compared with any previous baseline.